 We picked up from your hotel/Airbnb in the morning and transferred by private vehicle to Km 82 (head trail of the 4 Day Inca Trail).

 On the last day of the Inca Trail 4 days, you take a train to Ollantaytambo.
-There, our driver picks you up taking you to your hotel/ Airbnb either in Yanahuara, Urubamba, or Cusco.
+There, our driver picks you up taking you to your hotel in Cusco.

 Experienced Tour Guides

 A personal Super Porter is included in the tour and is responsible for carrying a duffel bag filled with your personal belongings (up to 7 kg/11 lbs).
-There is no additional fee for this.
 There are also other super porters to carry all the camping equipment and tents.
+Visit the Inca Trail Porter Rules 2025.

 Inca Trail Permits and Machu Picchu Tickets